MaNel-ken/Monitoring_System/README.md

 $ git clone https://github.com/MaNel-ken/Monitoring_System.git
 $ cd Monitoring_System
 ```
-## Step 1: Provision VMs using Terraform
+## Step 1: Provision VMs using 	Vagrant
 - Vagrantfile Setup:\
 Navigate to the Vagrant file and adjust the public address assigned to the VM.
 ```bash